awsdocs/amazon-efs-user-guide/doc_source/troubleshooting.md

 # Troubleshooting Amazon EFS<a name="troubleshooting"></a>

-Following, you can find information on how to troubleshoot issues for Amazon Elastic File System \(Amazon EFS\)\.
+You can find information about how to troubleshoot the following issues for Amazon Elastic File System \(Amazon EFS\)\.

 **Topics**
 + [Troubleshooting Amazon EFS: General Issues](#troubleshooting-efs-general)